mmistakes/jekyll-theme-basically-basic/_blog/2023-01-09-sentinel-composite.md

 I created a process that outputs clear-sky satellite images of ANY location on the globe.
 The process is fully automated and can return a clear tile given a Setninel-2 cell.
 It even works for locations that are typically hard to process, like the tropics where there is almost year-round cloud cover.
 Read on to see examples and find out how I put this project together.

-## Inspiration
-I was inspired to create my own process after working on an identical task for [Axelspace](https://www.axelspace.com/).
-The company ended up developing a method that allowed it to retain full precision, multispectral, and the most recent data to create global mosaics.
-I wanted to take a different approach and be able to use the data for future personal GIS visualization projects.
-To that end, I wasn't too concerned about the most recent data or maintaining radiometric accuracy, I just wanted a good looking map that was visually appealing.

-I wasn't sure that I could pull it off, but I ended up surprizing myself when I saw the results!

 <p align="center">
   <img src="/assets/images/portfolio/hokkaido2.png" width="300"/>
   <img src="/assets/images/portfolio/tokyo.png" width="300"/>